Vitality-South/magfabrics-api/cmd/csv-generator-go/README.md

   -shopifyVariantInventoryPolicy=continue/deny
       Sets Shopify Variant Inventory Policy (requires -shopify to be enabled, default is set to continue) -shopifyFulfillmentService=example
-      Sets Shopify Fulillment Service (requires -shopify to be enabled, default is set to magfabrics) -version
+      Sets Shopify Fulillment Service (requires -shopify to be enabled, default is set to manual) -version
         print version number and exit
 ```